aureliojargas/doctest.fish/docs/multifile.md

 # Multiple input files

+Use fish's glob to test all the files under a directory.
+For example, to test all the Markdown files in the `docs` directory, recursively:

+    ./doctest.fish docs/**.md

-When the program is called with two or more input files, a global summary message is shown at the end, preceded by a blank line.
+When the program is called with two or more [input files](input-file.md), a global summary message is shown at the end, preceded by a blank line.

 ## Passed or failed tests